-- 1. Students must achieve a 50% average between the midterm multiple choice exam and the final multiple choice exam in order to achieve credit for the course. - 2.
+- 1. Students must achieve a 50% average between the midterm exam and the final exam in order to achieve credit for the course. - 2.
 Students must achieve 100% on their Med-Math exam to give medications in clinical (NURS 1030).
 Those not receiving 100% will be given the opportunity to rewrite the exam until they are successful.
 Each attempt after the initial exam will be scheduled with the clinical techniques instructor. - 3.
-The skill testing demonstration is worth 20% of your final grade.
-Your demonstration of specific techniques will be graded satisfactory/unsatisfactory according to criteria on a checklist.
-If you meet all criteria you will receive a satisfactory and be granted 20%.
+All lab manual assignments must be handed in completed to receive credit for the course. - 4.
+Students will be expected to spend 3 hours practicing skills during open lab time over the course of the term.
+This will be monitored and students will be expected to hand in self reports throughout the term. - 5.
+The skill testing demonstration is worth 20% of the students' final grade.
+The demonstration of specific techniques will be graded satisfactory/unsatisfactory according to criteria on a checklist.
+If all criteria are met the student receives a satisfactory and will be granted 20%.
 One opportunity to retake this test will be offered.
 If the second demonstration is satisfactory, the student will be awarded 10%.
 If neither the first nor the second demonstration is satisfactory, the student will receive 0%.
-For all techniques demonstration tests, you will be asked to perform the technique as well as answer questions about the particular technique being demonstrated.
+For all techniques demonstration tests, the student will be asked to perform the technique as well as answer questions about the particular technique being demonstrated.

-4. Research Activity
+6. Research Activity

 After identifying a clinical technique or related issue to a clinical technique taught in NURS 1020, investigate current knowledge, thinking and research significant to this technique or related issue.
-Conduct your investigation by: